2014-15: U.S. AMLR 29th Field Season Underway!

 |WAMLR Sit Rep 4: (dates TBD)|| || |

-This coming season, AMLR researchers will again conduct limited studies at the Copacabana Field Camp on King George Island.
+This season AMLR researchers conducted limited studies at the Copacabana Field Camp on King George Island.
 AMLR Director George Watters and seabird researcher Jefferson Hinke opened the Copacabana site on Monday, January 12th.
-They will stay on site for a few weeks, during which time they will download data from several recording instruments (such as cameras, weather stations and receivers).
-More details to come - field reports (if they are able to setup their email system!) submitted by the Copa researchers will be posted below.
+They were on site for a few weeks, during which time they downloaded data from several recording instruments (cameras, weather stations and receivers) and completed several animal studies.
+Weekly reports describing their work - both scientific and logistic - are below.
+A comphrehensive field season report (to be completed later this year, covering both island site programs) will provide greater detail on what was accomplished during this brief but productive field season at Copa.

 Be sure to check out our previous field seasons too - field reports are available for each season, and weekly progress reports are available for recent years.